keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 > Contexts in Scala may be neatly represented by a letter and brackets such as `F[_]` read as _context F_ with an underscore when the type of the term is unspecified, and `F[A]` read as _F of A_ when the term is known to be of type `A`.
 Other letters work nicely of course, as do concrete names, as in `Option[Int]` or _Option of Int_.

-Each kind of context models a set of **effects**.
-Contexts thus represent a concrete, typed API describing how their terms may be produced.
+The letter `F` is a shorthand for _<span style="font-weight: bold; text-decoration: underline;">F</span>unctional Effect_, which is another term for context.
+Contexts each model a set of **effects** which represent concrete, typed APIs that describe how their terms may be produced.
+This mean that for any impure function `f: A => F[B]` you receive an output of type `B` whose production is contextualized by the effects of `F[_]`.
+A pure function `g: A => B` in comparison returns a fully-evaluated `B` absent of effects due to the application of function `g`.

 Names of contexts can hint at the effects they model, and with some intuition you may be able to figure out what each context’s effects may be.

 ### Common contexts and some of their effects